-- Create a safe space A safe conversation is one in which everyone feels comfortable expressing their thoughts and feelings.
-Offer mutual respect and make the most of common ground. - ★ Listen Be interested in what others have experienced and acknowledge their point of view. - Advocate Inform yourself about the issues that matter to you, so that you can share the facts.
+- ★ Create a safe space A safe conversation is one in which everyone feels comfortable expressing their thoughts and feelings.
+Offer mutual respect and make the most of common ground. - ★ Listen Be interested in what others have experienced and acknowledge their point of view. - ★ Advocate Inform yourself about the issues that matter to you, so that you can share the facts.
 Sharing personal stories can also show what's at stake.

-This November 8th, we have the power to send a message to elected officials about what we value and what we want them to prioritize.
-Make sure your friends and family are planning to vote, know the issues on the ballot, and have a plan to vote in place.
-It just takes a conversation to fight for your rights.

-Key Points

-- The decision to get an abortion shouldn't belong to politicians it should belong to individuals.
-Abortion is essential, lifesaving health care. - Forcing someone to carry a pregnancy against their will has life-altering consequences, including long-lasting serious health risks from continued pregnancy and childbirth; making it harder to escape poverty; derailing education, career, and life plans; and making it more difficult to leave an abusive partner. - Anti-abortion politicians won't stop at banning care in states where they're in power, they want to ban abortion entirely, nationwide.
-In fact, a national abortion ban was introduced in the U.S. Senate soon after the Supreme Court took away our federal right to abortion. - This upcoming election will determine if we have elected officials fighting for abortion rights in Congress, in state legislatures, or even in your local community.
+The decision to get an abortion shouldn't belong to politicians - it should belong to individuals.
+Abortion is essential, lifesaving health care.

+2 Forcing someone to carry a pregnancy against their will has life-altering consequences, including long-lasting serious health risks from continued pregnancy and childbirth; making it harder to escape poverty; derailing education, career, and life plans; and making it more difficult to leave an abusive partner.

+Anti-abortion politicians won't stop at banning care in states where they're in power, they want to ban abortion entirely, nationwide.
+In fact, a national abortion ban was introduced in the U.S. Senate soon after the Supreme Court took away our federal right to abortion.

+This upcoming election will determine if we have elected officials fighting for abortion rights in Congress, in state legislatures, or even in your local community.
 This is a dire moment.

-More than a dozen states have begun enforcing abortion bans in the months after the Supreme Court's decision to overturn Roe v.
+More than a dozen states have begun enforcing abortion bans in the years after the Supreme Court's decision to overturn Roe v.
 Wade, leaving around one in three people without access to essential, lifesaving care.